 Borrowing costs for global industrial companies were at the lowest level in about two months as of Jan.
 13, according to Bank of America Merrill Lynch index.

-Samsung, the exclusive maker of Apple-designed (AAPL) processors powering the iPhone and iPad tablet computer, fell 1.5 percent to 1,030,000 won at the close of trading in Seoul.
+Samsung, the exclusive maker of Apple-designed (AAPL:US) processors powering the iPhone and iPad tablet computer, fell 1.5 percent to 1,030,000 won at the close of trading in Seoul.
 South Korea’s Kospi index dropped 0.9 percent.

 Moody’s Investors Service has a “stable” outlook on Samsung’s A1 rating, the fifth-highest of 10 investment grades.